Noah-loic/global-development-capstone/README.md

  - Purpose: Capture non-linear, complex relationships that a linear model may miss.

- - How it works: Uses an ensemble of decision trees to predict the output — averaging many trees reduces overfitting.
+ - How it works: Uses an ensemble of decision trees to predict the output, averaging many trees reduces overfitting.

 Strengths: